 An MT/HDS can be a subcontractor for a physiotherapy clinic, a doctor’s office, or even a veterinary practice.
 They carry insurance and usually have to sign contracts and documents ensuring the protection of patient health information.
 They can arrange to physically pick up work and take it home to transcribe, or they can do it all online.
 They can also print out hard copies of documents or can simply send the files back electronically to be printed or stored at the facility.

 Another option for jobs in Medical Transcription is through an existing medical records department or transcription department.
 Many hospitals and clinics no longer have in-house transcription space and have chosen instead to send their employees home.
 It makes more sense to employers as fewer sick days are utilized, more productivity gains, and less turnover rate.

 Why?
 Because most people, especially busy career women with families, would prefer to be at home working rather than commuting to a job and having to spend money on cars, gas, and wardrobes.
 More importantly, the family-oriented MT/HDS prefers not to entrust their children to daycare and bear the exorbitant expense.

 Working from home has its downsides as well.
-The most prevalent complaint is an interruption or people not understanding that MT/HDS has a “real job.”
+The most prevalent complaint is an interruption or people not understanding that MT/HDS have a “real job.”
 It is far too easy for family and friends to impose upon someone who works at home unless the MT/HDS is diligent about setting boundaries.

 So, you’ll have to ask yourself, “Do you want a career that has great earning potential and that you can do from home?”
-Most students would shout a resounding “Yes!”.
+Most students would shout a resounding “Yes!”
 It is a career that has great advancement potential and where you can earn good money, about $30,000 to $52,000 per year on average.
 Now, do you have the self-discipline to make it work?
 Take our Distance Learning Assessment to find out.